wparkulo/portfolio/finalproject_WendyParkulo.md

 I will use [New York City](census.gov/quickfacts/fact/table/newyorkcitynewyork/POP010210#POP010210) census data to compare the demographics of the population of New York City to the demographics of the performers and stage managers with Equity contracts from the diversity study.

 ## Method and Medium
+I plan to build out my final project using Shorthand.